albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 These three options enable or disable the respective preview features for selected logbook entries.

-Note that the flight plan preview and flight path are only displayed for the first entries of the selection.
+Note that only the first 20 selected logbook entries will be shown will all details like trail and route due to performance reasons.
+The remaining entries are shown only with the direct connection line.

 .. _open-flight-plan-logbook: